 During the winter months in California, you’ll frequently see Red Admirals, also known as Vanessa atalanta.

 They travel down from the Arctic Circle and begin mating as soon as they set foot in the state.
-After that, this species only mate again in the spring, when it returns to its northern range.
+This species only mate again in the spring, when it returns to its northern range.

 Because of their highly territorial nature, red admirals have developed a sophisticated mating strategy.

-These types of butterflies in California have a predominantly black coloration, and their forewings have white spots and red bands.
+These California butterflies are predominantly black, and their forewings have white spots and red bands.

 Some Red Admirals only have brown hind wings and black fore wings.
 This particular morph features orange bands rather than yellow ones.